sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Count
 ----------------------------------------

-Below is a sample workflow which contains ``Count`` processor in Fire Insights.
-It demonstrates usage of ``Count`` node to fetch and print row count of incoming dataset.
+Below is a sample workflow that contains ``Count`` processor in Fire Insights.
+It demonstrates the usage of ``Count`` node to fetch and print row count of incoming dataset.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Fetches and prints row count of incoming dataset using ``Count`` node.
 *	Prints row count of incoming dataset.